JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 Variables:

-`id`: the `id` of the configuration that you want to update the hour and/or day of week for.
-This is visible in each integration configuration in your account.
-To look this up in your JupiterOne account go to Settings > Integration > {integration name} > {configuration name} > value in the ID field
+`id`: the `id` of the configuration for which you want to update the hour and/or day of week.
+This ID is visible in each integration configuration in your account.
+To find the ID in your JupiterOne account, go to **Settings > Integration > {integration name} > {configuration name}** > value in the ID field.

-`hour`: an integer between 0 and 23 that represents the hour of the day in UTC that you want the integration to run.
+`hour`: an integer between 0 and 23 that represents the hour of the day in UTC when you want the integration to run.

-`dayofWeek`: an integer between 0 and 6 that represents the day of the week Sunday through Saturday that you want the integration to run.
+`dayofWeek`: an integer between 0 and 6 that represents the day of the week Sunday through Saturday on which you want the integration to run.

 #### Example Query

-Example of a GraphQL query that returns the current values in the `hour` and `dayOfWeek` parameters for a specific integration configuration:
+This is an example of a GraphQL query that returns the current values in the `hour` and `dayOfWeek` parameters for a specific integration configuration:

 ```json
 query integrationInstance(